junxit/us-congress-bills-117/metadata.md

 - 2022-09-19 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-477, Part I.
 - 2022-09-19 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-477, Part I.
 - 2022-09-20 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2022-12-15 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7267-7268)
+- 2022-12-15 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2022-12-15 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2022-12-15 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2022-12-16 — Message on Senate action sent to the House.
+- 2022-12-23 — Presented to President.
+- 2022-12-23 — Presented to President.
+- 2022-12-27 — Became Public Law No: 117-301.
+- 2022-12-27 — Became Public Law No: 117-301.
+- 2022-12-27 — Signed by President.
+- 2022-12-27 — Signed by President.